-As a member of Education and Development Team, you will gain knowledge and skills in facilitating groups of adults in your workplace or Toastmasters.
+As a member of Education and Development Program, you will gain knowledge and skills in facilitating groups of adults in your workplace or Toastmasters.

 Frequently asked Questions